object-oriented-python/object-oriented-programming/doc/source/11_assessment.rst

     particular your code must be sufficiently different from any available code samples for such problems to be found on the internet.

-    Write a 10--20 report describing the class of PDEs to be solved, the discretisations employed, and the Python code written.
+    Write a 10--20 page report describing the class of PDEs to be solved, the discretisations employed, and the Python code written.
 Special attention should be paid to how the code is organised, and how the code is tested.